1turtle/free-games-tracker/README.md

 - [CheapShark API](https://apidocs.cheapshark.com/#intro)

 ## Notes
-CheapShark API provides information like deals on video games at free of cost and no sign up required.
-You will notice that Epic Games links redirect to the Steam market because the web scraper method, which can directly get Epic links, can get detected at times, so instead I resorted to the api.
-Therefore, some links may be broken due to the fact that they were manually reconstructed.
-Also, since the information was retrieved from various sources, image quality and layout will defer.
-For the best viewing purposes, I recommend device size of at least 1020px.
+CheapShark API provides free information like deals on video games with no sign up required.
+However, any new video game release will take at least a few days to show up in the CheapShark database meaning that the api may not have any data to that game.
+Also, since the data was retrieved from various sources, image quality and layout will defer.
+For the best viewing purposes, I recommend a device size of at least 1020px.

 ## Contribution
 - Established on August 2025 by 1turtle